mk12/sicp/notes/text.md

 ### 2.3.2: Example: Symbolic Differentiation

-- Consider a procedure that performs symbolic differentiation of algebraic expressions.
-We need symbols for this.
+- Let's design a procedure that computes the derivative of an algebraic expression.
-- We will worry about representation later (data abstraction).
+- This will demonstrate both symbol manipulation and data abstraction.

+> Symbolic differentiation is of special historical significance in Lisp.
+It was one of the motivating examples behind the development of a computer language for symbol manipulation. [@2.3.2]

 #### The differentiation program with abstract data

 - To start, we will only consider addition and multiplication.
-- We need the constant rule, the sum rule, and the product rule.
+- We need three differentiation rules: constant, sum, and product.
-- We will assume we already have these procedures:
+- Let's assume we already have these procedures:

 ```
+;; Variables
-(variable? e)
+(variable? «e»)
-(same-variable? v1 v2)
+(same-variable? «v1» «v2»)

+;; Sums
-(sum? e)
+(sum? «e»)
-(addend e)
+(addend «e»)
-(augend e)
+(augend «e»)
-(make-sum a1 a2)
+(make-sum «a1» «a2»)

+;; Products
-(product? e)
+(product? «e»)
-(multiplier e)
+(multiplier «e»)
-(multiplicand e)
+(multiplicand «e»)
-(make-product m1 m2)
+(make-product «m1» «m2»)
 ```

 #### Representing algebraic expressions

 - There are many ways we could represent algebraic expressions.
-- The most straightforward is in parenthesized Polish notation: Lisp syntax.
+- The most straightforward way is parenthesized Polish notation: Lisp syntax.
 - We can simplify the answers just like we did in the rational number example: by changing the constructors.
 - Simplifying the way a human would is hard, partly because the most "simplified" form is sometimes subjective.